Navigation Functions

 Not only can you access your maps in the field but you can also use the mobile app to navigate!
 By utilizing your mobile device’s internal GPS and compass, the mobile app’s navigation tools allow you to locate and orient yourself on the map as well as navigate your desired course.

 This lesson will cover how to use the navigation functions on the mobile app.
-If you are looking for information on how to configure navigation options (such as how to set your north reference), please refer to the Config Tools lesson.
+If you are looking for information on how to configure navigation options (such as how to set your north reference), please refer to the Compass and Heading Settings section of the Settings Menu chapter.

 Topics on this Page: